 Glass thermometers are very inexpensive, very small and easy to store, and don't require batteries or other special supplies.
-For this reason, glass thermometers are probably the most widely used temperature measuring device in the home.
-However, glass thermometers have the disadvantage 30 that they are very slow in making measurements-they typically require several minutes to reach body temperature.
-This is uncomfortable for the patient, and may be very troublesome when it is necessary to take the temperature of a small child or an invalid.
-In addition, glass thermometers 35 are typically accurate only to within a degree, may be susceptible to errors in placement, and can be broken easily.
+For this reason, glass thermometers are probably the most widely used temperature measuring device in the 45 core temperature of your body.
+Although doctors and scihome.
+However, glass thermometers have the disadvantage that they are very slow in making measurements-they typically require several minutes to reach body temperature.
+This is uncomfortable for the patient, and may be very troublesome when it is necessary to take the temperature of 50 a small child or an invalid.
+In addition, glass thermometers are typically accurate only to within a degree, may be susceptible to errors in placement, and can be broken easily.

-Because of these disadvantages, most hospitals and doctors' offices now use instruments commonly known as "electronic" thermometers.
-Most of us have had our tem- 40 perature taken by an electronic thermometer at one time or another.
+Because of these disadvantages, most hospitals and doctors' offices now use instruments commonly known as 55 "electronic" thermometers.
+Most of us have had our temperature taken by an electronic thermometer at one time or another.
 The electronic thermometer includes a portable, hand-held battery powered unit with a display, and a separate probe.
-A wire usually connects the probe to the handheld unit.
-The probe is long and thin, and has the same 45 radiant heat energy.
-Microelectronics can determine eargeneral shape as a glass thermometer.
+A wire usually connects the probe to the hand-60 held unit.
+The probe is long and thin, and has the same general shape as a glass thermometer.
 To use this kind of electronic thermometer, a nurse first covers the probe with a long thin disposable plastic probe cover that completely covers the probe.
-The disposable probe cover helps prevent the spread of disease by avoiding direct contact between the 50 reusable probe and the germs in the patient's mouth.
+The disposable probe cover helps prevent 65 thermometer's main unit-reducing the potential for breakthe spread of disease by avoiding direct contact between the reusable probe and the germs in the patient's mouth.
 The nurse then puts the end of the probe under the patient's tongue.
 An electronic temperature sensor within the probe electrically senses the patient's temperature, and sends a signal to a microcomputer in the hand-held unit.
 The handheld unit usually beeps when the temperature measurement is finished, and displays the patient's temperature on the display.
 The nurse can then remove the probe from the patient's mouth, strip the probe cover off the probe, and throw away the used disposable probe cover.

-This type of electronic thermometer has achieved wide acceptance in hospitals because it is reasonably accurate, can be used with familiar placement techniques, and is (because of its disposable, replaceable probe covers) easily reusable hand-held unit is itself more expensive than most households are willing to pay, the overall cost of using this kind of electronic thermometer is relatively low because the disposable probe covers are inexpensive (two to three cents per cover, for example) and a single hand-held electronic unit may last for years and can be used to take the temperatures of many thousands of patients.
+This type of electronic thermometer has achieved wide acceptance in hospitals because it is reasonably accurate, can be used with familiar placement techniques, and is (because of its disposable, replaceable probe covers) easily reusable for a number of different patients.
+Although the electronic hand-held unit is itself more expensive than most households are willing to pay, the overall cost of using this kind of electronic thermometer is relatively low because the disposable probe covers are inexpensive (two to three cents per cover, for example) and a single hand-held electronic unit may last for years and can be used to take the temperatures of many thousands of patients.

 Electronic thermometers offer speed, ease of reading, and accuracy improvements over glass thermometers, and also eliminate the possibility of mercury poisoning.
-Although such electronic thermometers have achieved a fair degree of 10 success, they have certain significant disadvantages.
+Although such electronic thermometers have achieved a fair degree of success, they have certain significant disadvantages.
 For example, they need to be constantly calibrated, are relatively easily broken, and often require a relatively long time (thirty seconds or more in many cases) to make an accurate measurement.
 There are also problems with taking a temperature from the patient's mouth due to breathing, keeping the thermometer under the patient's tongue, etc. Crosscontamination of infectious diseases is also a concern because the mouth is a "wet orifice."